Azure-Samples/cognitive-services-FaceAPIEnrollmentSample/README.md

 <details>
 <summary>iOS</summary>

 First, make sure that your app is ready for production deployment: remove any keys or secrets from the app code and make sure you have followed the [security best practices](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-security?tabs=command-line%2Ccsharp).
 To prepare for distribution, you will need to create an app icon, a launch screen, and configure deployment info settings.
-Follow the [documentation from XCode](https://developer.apple.com/documentation/xcode/preparing_your_app_for_distribution) to prepare your app for distribution.
+Follow the [documentation from Xcode](https://developer.apple.com/documentation/Xcode/preparing_your_app_for_distribution) to prepare your app for distribution.

 When you're ready to release your app for production, you'll build an archive of your app.
-Follow the [XCode documentation](https://developer.apple.com/documentation/xcode/distributing_your_app_for_beta_testing_and_releases) on how to create an archive build and options for distributing your app.
+Follow the [Xcode documentation](https://developer.apple.com/documentation/Xcode/distributing_your_app_for_beta_testing_and_releases) on how to create an archive build and options for distributing your app.
 </details>

 ## Resources